How to Organize Your First Mode 2 Team for Accelerating Digital Transformation

-At Mendix, we make it easier for our customers to drive digital innovation.
+At Mendix, we make it easier for our customers to drive digital transformation.
 And in our experience, successful digital enterprises start small and celebrate success.
-In addition to picking the right initial project, you also need to find the right people for your initial team to get your innovation initiatives off the ground.
+In addition to picking the right initial projects, you also need to find the right people for your initial team to get your innovation initiatives off the ground.

 In a previous post, I shared how enterprises can structure their Mendix team for optimal results.
 This post provides a high-level overview of the ideal size and scope of an experienced Mendix team for the average project, and how others have created them.
 In today’s post, I’ll focus on building your first Mendix team to tackle your first project.
 Use these tips to make sure that your team is set up for success.

 Start with a small team of no more than three people

 For your first projects, it’s important to limit your dependencies and keep your team small, no more than three people.
 Ultimately, we’ve found that it’s easier for a few people to learn a lot in a short period of time, than for a large group to achieve the same results.

 A small team ensures that you can deliver new applications quickly and avoids much of the miscommunication and delay associated with larger development teams.
 There are plenty of examples promoting smaller teams as a means to encourage productivity and creativity–for instance, Amazon’s CEO Jeff Bezos has come up with a rule of thumb called the “two pizza rule”: Never have a meeting where two pizzas couldn’t t the entire group.
 Ultimately, the smaller the team, the more brainstorming and peer review, which drives the group to further improvement.

 You don’t need a dedicated Scrum Master for your project, as the lead developer can fill these roles on top of his or her existing development tasks.”